 Studying for an MA or MSc by Research (MbR) can be an excellent opportunity to develop your intellectual skills and your academic interest in a particular field.
 The MbR is a 12-month research project (24 months part-time).
 It is distinct from our taught masters programmes and involves planning, implementing and writing up a research project.
 You will be supervised by two members of academic staff and will be encouraged to submit your work for publication at the end of the course.

-We have projects to which you can apply but you are also welcome to propose your own research project.
+We have projects you can apply for but you are also welcome to propose your own research project.

 By undertaking an original piece of research you will develop a mixture of high-level subject-specific and generic skills.
 These include:

 - Project management (the ability to organise, plan and carry through to completion a complicated project).

 - Technical expertise (project dependent but may also include good laboratory and fieldwork practice and advanced health and safety skills).

 - High-level oral communication skills (especially on projects involving external partners and sponsors with whom you will liaise).

 - Strong written communication skills (in writing up your research project you will become proficient at explaining complicated ideas in simple language).